 - What do you do when you go on vacation?

-All of these topics are beyond the scope of this article, which is focused entirely on the development process, not on platform-specific issues or live trade execution.
-Here are some recommendations on transitioning your trading to the live market.
+These topics are beyond this article's scope, which is focused entirely on the development process, not on platform-specific issues or live trade execution.
+But you will want to research this.

 My advice, start building systems - lots of systems!
 It does not matter if they do not work well or if you build systems on markets and timeframes, you don't trade.
 Just start practicing building systems.
 Get your hands dirty and put to use what you have learned.
 You will soon find what works for you in the system development process and what will need to be changed.